HugoMrth/HugoMrth/README.md

 I'm a biostatistician working in public health.
 I'm specialized in epidemiology and pharmacoepidemiolgy, currently working on big data bases in a public health research lab.

-I'm mainly using R.

-Sharing here some tools where I regrouped various functions I had to create through my career, along with some [personnal code](https://github.com/HugoMrth/my-code).
+I'm mainly using R and sharing here R packages regrouping various functions I had to create through my career, along with some [personnal code](https://github.com/HugoMrth/my-code).

 ## LinkedIn: 📡